Getting Senior Management Buy-In for Succession Planning

-The purpose of the succession bench is to evaluate the depth of your talent pool by tracking the readiness of succession candidates for critical roles.
+The purpose of the succession bench is to evaluate the depth of your talent pool.
+This is done by tracking the readiness of succession candidates for each critical role.

-First, identify your most critical role for succession planning and indicate the incumbent and urgency for this position.
-List all your potential succession candidates for this role according to three levels:
+To create a succession bench, identify your most critical roles for succession planning and indicate the incumbent and urgency for each position.
+Next, list all potential succession candidates for the role according to three levels:

-- Level A: candidates ready for role in less than 3 years
+- Level A: candidates will be ready for role in less than 3 years

-- Level B: individuals ready for role in 3 to 5 years
+- Level B: candidates will be ready for role in 3 to 5 years

-- Level C: potentials ready for role in more than 5 years
+- Level C: candidates will be ready for role in more than 5 years

-Use the organization demographic columns to track succession candidates’ intermediate growth through the organization via positions that move the individual closer to readiness for the critical position.
-Record the candidates progress toward succession position with time at each level.
+Use the Succession Path column to track candidates’ intermediate growth through the organization via positions that will prepare them for the critical role.

-Now that you’ve had an opportunity to evaluate your organization’s succession process and succession bench strength take some time to review your organizational chart for dependencies or areas of concern.
-Identify any areas of high need, for example:
+Now that you’ve had an opportunity to evaluate your organization’s succession process and succession bench, take some time to review your organizational chart for dependencies or areas of concern.
+Look for areas of high need, such as:

 - roles where the incumbent is eligible or likely to retire